micheleantonazzi/intelligent-systems/README.md

 ![AUC results of the state-of-the-art methods measured on the two dataset](images/bestmodelvsothers.gif)

 Similarly, PR performance on the Oxford RobotCar dataset is shown in the following figure.
-FlyNet+CANN not only achieves state-of-the-art results comparable with the other methods, but it maintains PR performance even under extreme environmental changes (e.g. overcast to night), as shown the the bottom-right side of the figure.
+FlyNet+CANN not only achieves state-of-the-art results comparable with the other methods, but it maintains PR performance even under extreme environmental changes (e.g. overcast to night), as shown the bottom-right side of the figure.

 ![PR results of the state-of-the-art methods measured on the two dataset](images/bestmodelvsothersPR.gif)

 ### Computational performance

-The processing time required to perform appearance-invariant VPR by our hybrid model is compared to those from state-of-theart methods in terms of running time for (1) feature extraction, (2) visual place matching between query and reference traverses, and (3) average place recognition time for a single query image from a 1000-image reference database.
+The processing time required to perform appearance-invariant VPR by our hybrid model is compared to those from state-of-the-art methods in terms of running time for (1) feature extraction, (2) visual place matching between query and reference traverses, and (3) average place recognition time for a single query image from a 1000-image reference database.
 This Avg.
 Time (3) is calculated as (Feature Ext.
 (1) + Place Match.
 (2))/1000.
 Processing time results on the Nordland dataset are reported in the following table.
 The FlyNet+CANN can be up to 6.5, 310, and 1.5 times faster than MPF, LoST-X, and SeqSLAM, respectively.

 | **Method**      | **Feature extraction** | **Place matching** | **Avg. time (fps)**  |
 | --------------- | ---------------------- | ------------------ | -------------------- |